 - If I will not be eating any fish this day, then before going to my office, I’ll take one of these sets, depending on the rotation (I rotate a lot of the best brands to keep my body from adapting too much to the same thing): 2 Mercola krill oils or 2 Pure Encapsulations EPA/DHA essentials or 2 of Dropi’s amazing pure icelandic cod liver oil.

 Note: No breakfast whatsoever.
 Absolutely no proteins or carbs hit my system until around noon (or later).

 - Arrive, drink a couple of cups of cold, Berkey-filtered water.

 - Small coffee, less than a cup, with 2 tablespoons of Bulletproof MCT oil and a spoonful of ghee.
 If I’ve been in deep ketosis for several days, I’ll skip the Bulletproof MCT oil.
 (When your body becomes keto-adapted after several months (it takes at least four months and often six), you’ll want to limit exogenous ketones a few days each week or your body will burn those ketones instead of any fat you prefer to burn.
 You can not know if you’re in ketosis regularly if you don’t routinely test your blood ketone levels!
-But even if you’re in ketosis regularly, if you haven’t continuously been (with occasional cycling off for a 24 hours) in ketosis for 4 to 6 months, you are in ketosis but not keto-adapted!
+But even if you’re in ketosis regularly, if you haven’t continuously been (with occasional cycling off for 24 hours) in ketosis for 4 to 6 months, you are in ketosis but not keto-adapted!
 So until then, stick with the MCT routinely.)